Lookin' Italian

 Lookin' Italian is a 1994 American crime film directed by Guy Magar and starring Jay Acovone and Matt LeBlanc.

-Synopsis
+Plot

-Vinny Pallazzo (Jay Acovone) is a retired gangster who has left the mafia after a disastrous incident.
-Now working as a clerk in a dusty bookshop of Los Angeles, he has to look after his young, reckless nephew Anthony (Matt LeBlanc), who lives fast, spending his time between seducing girls at the bookshop, dancing in nightclubs and playing poker games with friends.
+Vinny Pallazzo is a retired gangster who has left the mafia after a disastrous incident.
+Now working as a clerk in a dusty bookshop of Los Angeles, he has to look after his young, reckless nephew Anthony, who lives fast, spending his time between seducing girls at the bookshop, dancing in nightclubs and playing poker games with friends.

 Vinny tries to do everything so that Anthony doesn't cross paths with mafia and gang wars, as he is afraid that his brash and hot-blooded nephew might end up like his father - dead.
 But that may be a lot more difficult than it sounds, especially after Anthony's girlfriend is brutally killed with another friend of his, by a gang.
-Anthony wants then to be avenged, especially after learning the truth about his father.
+Anthony then wants to be avenged, especially after learning the truth about his father.